Palms, The Hot

 Games Offered: Slots, Video Poker, Blackjack, Craps, Roulette, Sports Book, Race Book, Mini-Baccarat, Poker, Pai Gow Poker, Three Card Poker, Big Six Wheel, Casino War

 Special Features: 14-theater cineplex.
 IMAX theater.
 Tattoo shop.
 Kid’s Quest childcare center.
-Recording studio.

 Read our Palms Casino profile now!